coreyfeder/ps_319_SBA_MongoDB/README.md

 Note several of the objectives were removed due to us not having yet covered the material.

-ddd## What, _another_ SBA318 repo?
+## What, _another_ SBA318 repo?

 Not really.
 The old SBA 319 repo _is_ one of the places I was accidentally putting SBA 318 code; but for this project I'm starting fresh from my final(ish) SBA318 and converting it to use MongoDB.
+And fixing the confusion I had over the REST API Naming Conventions and Best Practices regarding plurality.

 ## Objectives